Blythe House: Film location

 Blythe House was used as a location for television series in the late 1970s and early 1980s, including Minder and The New Avengers.
 The building is featured extensively as the fictional headquarters of "The Circus" in the 2011 film Tinker Tailor Soldier Spy.

 Used as exterior shots of ITV drama The Halcyon and the Netflix series The Crown.

-Used to portray a hospital in the film The Father.
+Blythe House was also used to portray a hospital in the film The Father.